-Parents and/or carers are kept up to date with their child's progress and development through Evidence Me and parent evenings/reports.
+Parents and/or carers are kept up to date with their child's progress and development through Seesaw and parent evenings/drop ins/reports.
 The EYFS profile helps to provide parents and/or carers with a well-rounded picture of their child's knowledge, understanding and abilities.